JakeMcilvenna/Laravel-Mix-with-PurgeCSS-and-Browser-Sync/README.md

 # Laravel Mix Setup with PurgeCSS and Browser Sync

 This script sets up Laravel Mix, a powerful build tool for Laravel applications, with additional features such as PurgeCSS for removing unused CSS and browser synchronization for live reloading during development.
-It provides a streamlined configuration for compiling and optimizing front-end assets like JavaScript and Sass files.
+It provides a streamlined configuration for compiling and optimising front-end assets like JavaScript and Sass files.
 Additionally, it includes an option to version assets for production environments.

 ## Installation